 You’ll know that it’s best to give your dog space and stop trying to pick them up when they exhibit the following signs:

 If you’re lifting your dog in the wrong way, they won’t like being picked up.
 Lift your dog with your dominant arm under their chest, and use your other hand to support the back.
-Don’t ever lift your dog by their limbs, the scruff of their neck, or tail.
+Don’t ever lift your dog by their limbs, the scruff of their neck, or their tail.

 If your dog is displaying signs of not liking what you’re doing and you’re ignoring them, they will be less likely to let you pick them up in the future.
 Focus on your dog to make sure they seem comfortable with being held.
-If they show any signs of distress, set them down right away.
+If they show any signs of disagreement, set them down right away.

-3. It’s too soon
+3. It’s Too Soon

 Maybe you just got your dog and they aren’t comfortable with you yet.
 Maybe your dog lets you pick them up but won’t do the same for strangers.
 Your dog may never be comfortable with anyone, even you, picking them up, but they should be given patience in the beginning so they have time to get used to the activity.
 You’ll know if they are uncomfortable with it by paying attention to their body language.